 Putin confirms run for Russian presidency in 2024 election

-Russian president confirms bid to extend term in March polls.
+The longstanding Russian leader confirms he will bid to add a fifth presidential term in the upcoming March election.

-Russian President Vladimir Putin has said that he will run in the 2024 presidential election, state news agency TASS reported on Friday.
+Russian President Vladimir Putin has announced that he will run in the 2024 presidential election.

-Putin, 71, announced his decision to seek to extend his rule of 24 years as prime minister or president following an awards ceremony for army personnel at the Kremlin, state-run news agencies reported.
+Putin announced his decision to seek to extend his rule on Friday.
+He is almost certain to win a fifth term as president, allowing him to continue leading Russia’s invasion of neighbouring Ukraine.

 Keep readinglist of 3 items